kevalborkar/greeting-app/README.md

   <li>This app is developed using Java. </li>
   <li>The app reads from a Excel Sheet and stores the content to your draft folder.</li>
   <li>The App Works Best with Google's Gmail.</li>
-  <li>Check the final folder/GreetingsAppFolder Read the "readme.txt" follow the instruction and  See it working. :) </li>
+  <li>Check the "final/GreetingsApp" folder Read the "readme.txt" follow the instruction and  See it working. :) </li>
 </ul>

  Thanks and Cheers!!